Choosing a rebranding agency to work with on your company’s rebranding project can be a tricky task.

 Sometimes, an agency will flat out deny a project.
 And that’s fine!
 That means you’re not a good fit for them or they’re not a good fit for you.

-Better to find that out now than once contracts have exchanged hands.
+Better to find that out now than waste everyone’s time along the way!

 Acknowledgement and Quote

 This can happen too.
 If your brief is super detailed and doesn’t need any clarification whatsoever, you might get a trigger happy agency replying with a quote.

 This isn’t a bad thing, but I always imagine quotes like this to go sideways quickly when the project gets underway.